Helen Bernstein High School

 Helen Bernstein High School is a public high school in the Hollywood area of Los Angeles, California.
 The school is named after educational reformer and former president of United Teachers Los Angeles, Helen Bernstein.

 History

 During the planning stages, Helen Bernstein High School was known as Central Los Angeles New High School No. 1 and was planned to help relieve overcrowding at Hollywood and Marshall high schools.
 It opened in the fall of 2008.
 It was also used as the high school setting for the hit TV show Glee.

+One female student overdosed and died from drugs in the school restroom in 2022.

 Campus

 Bernstein occupies the former site of the Fox Television Center (formerly Metromedia Square, the longtime home of Fox Television station KTTV).
 Perkins+Will architects designed the buildings.

 Curriculum

 Bernstein High School is a comprehensive school.
 The Academic Performance Excellence (APEX) Academy, a program geared toward low income families in East Hollywood, and the Science, Technology, Engineering, and Medicine (STEM) Academy also operate independently on the Helen Bernstein Campus.